 New Feature: Allow setting a minimum fan speed.
 This is expected to help certain

-at lower temperatures, so setting this to 100% may allow those units to run faster.
+better at lower temperatures, so setting this to 100% may allow those units to run

-the MEASURED CHIP TEMP.
+as the MEASURED CHIP TEMP.
 The MEASURED CHIP TEMP. is based off an actual

 temperature sensor that is installed on each Obelisk hashboard.
-The HOT CHIP TEMP. is an estimate
+The HOT CHIP TEMP.

-Obelisk from running too hot.
+your Obelisk from running too hot.
 The default setting of 105C is expected to work

 the best for most units, but in some situations you may want to reduce this.
-NOTE: Reducing

-were seeing the Obelisks stop hashing to the pool or lose network connectivity after
+users were seeing the Obelisks stop hashing to the pool or lose network

 New Feature: Allow the Obelisk to reboot if hashrate falls lower than a specified